Why Sifnos is Worth Visiting: 7 Reasons for 2026

 Our eggplant tomato appetizer from Omega-3 restaurant in Platys Gialos.

 A close up of our fish dinner from Omega-3 Restaurant.
+Sifnos is worth visiting for its delicious Greek cuisine.

 One of the most memorable dinners we had on Platys Gialos beach was at Omega 3.
 They step outside of the box with their tasty seafood creations.
 Make sure to reserve a table in the sand, only steps from the sea!

-If you are a foodie, then head to Sifnos in September.
 Every year the town of Artemonas holds a 3-day Festival of Cycladic Gastronomy.
 Each Cyclades Island sets up a booth showcasing recipes from their island of origin.

-Every town on this island is adorable!
 Traditional whitewashed buildings with colorful shutters line the streets of nearly every town in Sifnos.

 With limited time on the island, it can be difficult to choose which to explore.